Five Little Ducks

 "Five Little Ducks" is an American nursery rhyme.
 The rhyme also has an associated finger play.
 Canadian children's folk singer Raffi released it as a single from the Rise and Shine (1982) album.
 Denise Fleming's 2016 picture book 5 Little Ducks tells a reimagined version of the song.
+The Wiggles would also release it on their Wake Up Jeff album.

 Lyrics and music

 Like all folk songs, the exact wording varies.
 A common variant is: